katiavas/powerpoint-ai-manifest/README.md

 Step 1:  Run npm install to install the dependencies Step 2: Run npm start to start the localhost server Step 3: Drop the manifest.xml file in the powerpoint extensions add-ins

+Painpoint: All AI solutions for Power-point focus on content generation from scratch.
+From a prompt they create many slides.
+This is not what the average user wants.
+The average user wants to start from his base/his template/his script and improve the slides quickly from there.